google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Hagar Goes Back To Abram?

-Now after hearing this from the angel, Hagar would say: "You are the God who sees me.
+Now, after hearing this from the angel, Hagar would say: "You are the God who sees me.
 I have now seen the One who sees me."
-Understand that Hagar had spoken these words, as she dedicated the well that she was resting by, to the Lord.
-Know that this particular well, was located between Kadesh and Bered.
-And know that from that day on, the place would be called "Beer Lahai Roi" which means -- "the well of him that liveth."
-And after she had dedicated this place, Hagar would then head back to Abram's household, and bear him his son -- in which they did name, Ishmael.
-Know that Abram was 86 years old, when his first son was born.
+Understand that Hagar had spoken these words as she dedicated the well that she was resting by to the Lord.
+Know that this particular well was located between Kadesh and Bered.
+And know that from that day on, the place would be called "Beer Lahai Roi," which means "the well of him that liveth."
+After she had dedicated this place, Hagar would then return to Abram's household and bear him a son, whom they named Ishmael.
+Know that Abram was 86 years old when his first son was born.

 In the next Bible Study Online Article:

 Now that Abram and Sarai have taken things into their own hands, Abram now has a son.
-But as we would find out, this was their plan, and not God's plan.
-And to make matters worse, Hagar and Sarai, don't get along.
-So what will the Lord do to Abram, now that He knows, that Abram had placed his trust in his own natural understanding of things, instead of trusting God's Word?
+However, as we would later discover, this was not God's plan but rather their own.
+And to make matters worse, Hagar and Sarai don't get along.
+So what will the Lord do to Abram, now that He knows that Abram had placed his trust in his natural understanding of things instead of trusting God's Word?

 May God blessings be upon you, and thank you for your support